pmean/build-website/text/24/enthusiasm-at-the-start.md

 ---
-title: "Enthusiasm at the start... quote here"
+title: "Enthusiasm at the start..."
 author: "Steve Simon"
 source: new
 date: 2024-11-02